Introduction

 A practical startup budget has three categories:

-The budgeting cadence for startups should be monthly planning with quarterly reviews.
-Monthly: review actual vs. budgeted spending, identify and explain variances above 10%, and adjust the next month’s budget based on current information.
-Quarterly: reassess strategic priorities, reallocate budget across categories, and update revenue projections based on the latest data.
+Pro tip: The budgeting cadence for startups should be monthly planning with quarterly reviews.
+Monthly: review actual vs. budgeted spending, identify variances above 10%, adjust next month’s budget.
+Quarterly: reassess strategic priorities, reallocate budget across categories, and update revenue projections.

 Capital Efficiency: Doing More With Less